-The area of lignite seam and the adjacent coal fired plant extends over almost the entire Šaleška valley, creating a large industrial zone that stretches along the Paka River from Velenje to Šoštanj.
-The mining valorise natural heritage assets therein (mostly man-made lakes).
+Tourism is one of the region's major developmental opportunities.
+The evidence for tourism development are particularly encouraging.
+In recent years, the number of arrivals has been constantly increasing and the daily spending as well.
+These have rendered tourism a valuable source of income for local population.
+The number of nights spent at tourist accommodation facilities in the region will very soon exceed 2 million (1.8 million in 2018).
+The demand for Savinjska is growing steadily despite the fact that the region does not have an established identity in domestic and overseas marketplaces.
+Velenje, mostly due to its industrial character, is still largely undiscovered by tourists (34,310 nights spent in 2018), even though it is particularly rich in natural heritage (e.g. national parks, lakes, rivers, hills) and offers a great variety of leisure and cultural opportunities: from exploring cultural attractions, hiking and biking by the lakes to unique underground adventure in Coal Mining museum.
+The shutdown of coal driven activities and the revitalisation of the mined and degraded landscape (lakeshore stabilisation, appealing destinations) will aid to further unleash the growth potential of the industry.
+According to Velenje municipality's projections, the revitalisation programme already in place for the Šaleška valley and the Lake Velenje will continue with more targeted interventions to restore degraded landscape and valorise natural heritage assets therein (mostly man-made lakes).
 The aim is to increase the availability of leisure opportunities in the area by constructing suitable infrastructures for new recreational activities (swimming, surfing, cycling, hiking, horse riding, sport fishing), and showcasing area's distinguished characteristics and identity.
 The latest project in the area involves the restoration of a landscape of 46,090 m2 around and close to the Velenje Lake, alongside with the construction of a big stage for events and concerts.
 Previous restoration activities were key to increasing visitor inflows in the region.
 In 2018, the number of both domestic and foreign visitors exceeded 100,000; further to this, the Velenje beach received an award for the best natural bathing place in the country.

-The potential for RES energy generation in Savinjska is extremely high.
+The potential for RES energy generation in Savinjska is very high.
 The region has high sun exposure levels especially from solar resource; the average solar availability factor is 12%-14% (significantly above the EU average).
 That favours investments in solar panels, which could potentially be connected with the Šoštanj thermal power plant.
 Energy production from solar power may be both a strategic possibility and opportunity for the region.
-Given the recent expansion of the plant with a new 600 MW unit (to remain operational until 2053), the development of RES projects can help to avoid locking the country into a carbon-intensive future whilst accelerating decarbonisation efforts, and secure country's energy security and supply.
+Given the recent expansion of the plant with a new 600 MW unit (to remain operational until 2054), the development of RES projects can help to avoid locking the country into a carbon-intensive future whilst accelerating decarbonisation efforts, and secure country's energy security and supply.
 It can also aid to counterbalance losses in employment from the coal phase out, boosting at the same regional sustainable economic development.
-The examined coal areas (after closure) can also act as low-enthalpy geothermal resources, to be used for small to medium scale power generation and for heating and cooling purposes.
+Some of the examined regional areas can also act as low-enthalpy geothermal resources, to be used for small to medium scale power generation and for heating and cooling purposes.
 They are located in areas with relatively high temperatures at depth, as demonstrated by the several thermal spas found in the region.
 In contrast, in Savinjska's coal mining areas, there is little potential for wind energy projects given the low attitude and low average wind speeds.
 The wind availability factor in Savinjska is significantly below 10%.